bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Delete tax rates

-To delete tax rates, send a request to the [Delete tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/delete-tax-rates) endpoint and use the `id:in` query parameter to specify the tax rates you want to delete.
+To delete tax rates, send a request to the [Delete tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/delete-tax-rates) endpoint.
+Use the `id:in` query parameter to specify the tax rates you want to delete.

 <!--
 type: tab